mkdoc/mkparse/README.md

 * `opts` Object processing options.
 * `cb` Function callback function.

-### defaults
+### Language

 Default language pack for the C family.

 A language rule is an object containing the `open`, `close` and `strip` functions.

-The start and end functions are passed the current line and should return the `exec` match for the pattern.
+The open and close functions are passed the current line and should return the `exec` match for the pattern.

 The strip function is passed an array of lines for the entire comment and